 Some common causes of chronic cough include:

 Often when the cause of the cough has been identified, it can be successfully treated.
-But sometimes a chronic cough persists, either because treating the underlying cause is not effective or because your healthcare provider is unable to discover what is causing your continued coughing.
+But sometimes a chronic cough persists, either because treating the underlying cause is not effective, only one of the causes have been identified or the cause of your chronic cough is unknown.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.